braice/MuMuDVB/doc/README_CONF.txt

 0x0000 0x785b: pmt_pid 0x0610 Radio Ciutat Badalona -- Radio Ciutat Badal
 ----------------------------------------------------------------------------------------------------------------

-You have now acces to the PMT PID (in hexadecimal), you can convert it to decimal and use partial autoconfiguration.
+You have now acces to the PMT PID (in hexadecimal)

 After this blocks, you'll get lines like